Jill Biden pays surprise visit to Ukraine, meets first lady | Law-Order

 - Ukraine

-Jill Biden made an unannounced visit to western Ukraine on Sunday, holding a surprise Mother's Day meeting with first lady Olena Zelenska to show U.S. support for the embattled nation as Russia presses its punishing war in the eastern regions.
+Jill Biden made an unannounced visit to western Ukraine, holding a surprise Mother's Day meeting with first lady Olena Zelenska to show US support for the embattled nation as Russia presses its punishing war in the eastern regions.

+She became the latest high-profile American to enter Ukraine during the war, while Zalenska's public appearance was her first since Russia invaded Ukraine on February 24.

+"I wanted to come on Mother's Day," the US first lady told Zelenska.

 The women came together in a small classroom, sitting on either side of a wooden table and greeting each other in front of reporters before they met in private.
 Zelenska and her two children have been staying at an undisclosed location for their safety.